 These unconventional textured socks are worked outwards from a reinforced heel.
 They use a soft and stretchy stitch pattern to make radiating bands of bumps around the ankle that travel up the leg and down the foot.
 Although they are constructed unconventionally, they are worked continuously with no seams and can be tried on for fit as you go.

-This pattern requires the knitter to be able to knit a small circumference in the round (either on double-pointed needles or your preferred technique for socks) and clearly explains and/or links to video tutorials for all required techniques, such as German short rows, appropriate cast ons/bind offs, and Kitchener stitch.
+This pattern requires the knitter to be able to knit a small circumference in the round (the pattern is method-neutral to suit your preferred technique for socks) and clearly explains and/or links to video tutorials for all required techniques, such as German short rows, appropriate cast ons/bind offs, and Kitchener stitch.
 This pattern has no charts and is easily accessible to an intermediate knitter who is just getting started knitting socks.